 You can generate your API key one of two ways:

 Create a private API key: In your development store, click on the Apps tab.
-At the bottom of the screen, click on the Private API key link.
+At the bottom of the screen, click on the Manage private apps link.

-Create a public API key: In your Partners dashboard, click on the Apps tab.
+Create a public API key: In your Partner Dashboard, click on the Apps tab.
 Click the Create app button and complete the required form.
 Once you complete the form, you will be given an API key.

 Once you have your API key get the shopify_api and shopify_cli gems.
 Once you're done, we can get going with the console.